-Seahawks John Schneider gives updates on where things stand with Frank Clark, Bobby Wagner and Doug Baldwin
+GM John Schneider updates where things stand with Frank Clark, Bobby Wagner, Doug Baldwin

 BALDWIN STILL IN RECOVERY PROCESS

 Schneider confirmed that receiver Doug Baldwin had a recent sports hernia surgery, as had been reported would occur.
 That’s the third surgery Baldwin has been known to have this offseason, others on his knee and his shoulder.

 Schneider said it’s too soon to put an ETA on when Baldwin will be healthy.